 - A uses relationship from base use case to child use case indicates that an instance of the base use case will include the behavior as specified in the child use case.

 - An include relationship is depicted with a directed arrow having a dotted line.
-The tip of arrowhead points to the child use case and the parent use case connected at base of the arrow.
+The tip of arrowhead points to the child use case and the parent use case connected at the base of the arrow.

 - The stereotype "<<include>>" identifies the relationship as an include relationship.